Thomas Hovenden: Biography

 In 1886, he was appointed Professor of Painting and Drawing at the Pennsylvania Academy of the Fine Arts, replacing Thomas Eakins who was dismissed due to his use of nude models.
 Among Hovenden's students were the sculptor Alexander Stirling Calder and the leader of the Ashcan School, Robert Henri.

 Hovenden was killed at the age of 54, along with a ten-year-old girl, by a railroad locomotive at a crossing near his home in Plymouth Meeting.
-Newspaper accounts reported that his death was the result of a heroic effort to push the girl in front of the train, while a coroner's inquest determined his death was an accident.
+Newspaper accounts reported that his death was the result of a heroic effort to push the girl from in front of the train, while a coroner's inquest determined his death was an accident.

 A Pennsylvania state historical marker in Plymouth Meeting interprets Abolition Hall and Hovenden.
 Hovenden House, Barn and Abolition Hall was added to the National Register of Historic Places in 1971.
 He is buried across the street in the cemetery of the Plymouth Friends Meetinghouse.

+Portrayal of African Americans

+Hovenden taught at the Pennsylvania Academy of Fine Arts.
+One of his students was Henry Ossawa Tanner, an African American who was possibly one of the first Black students to attend the school.
+Tanner would be famous for painting two images of African Americans, different for portraying them with dignity.
+These were The Banjo Lesson and The Thankful Poor.

+Among Hovenden's works was a series of portraits of two elderly African Americans.
+His images were different than many made by his contemporaries, because he showed the Black couple as having a sense of dignity, rather than being caricatures.
+However, he has also been accused of portraying African Americans from a superior point-of-view, the images showing people content in their poverty.